d6t/d6tflow/docs/source/run.rst

     # forcing execution
     TaskTrain().run()

-Controlling Log level
+Reducing Logging Output
 ------------------------------------------------------------

-You can control how much output is displayed.
+You can control how much output is displayed by changing the log level.

 .. code-block:: python